xjmusic/xjmusic/ui/xj-site/content/page/legal/cookies.md

 tags = ["cookies"]
 slug = "cookies"
 title = "Cookies Policy"
-description = "This is the cookies policy of the XJ Ambient Music Platform" draft = true
+description = "This is the cookies policy of the XJ Music" draft = true
 +++